Please review our discussion on what to do when crafting back-to-work policies for a refresher.

 - Listen to and believe the voices of staff from marginalized communities.
 Trust your team and your process by engaging them with humility, grace, and the willingness to change.

 Learn more about incorporating DEI policies such as the ones outlined above by partnering with our HR Services team.
-Our HR Quick Consult services provide affordable assistance at $25 per 15-minute increment, with a 25% discount for organizations with budgets below $1.5 million.
+Our HR Quick Consult services provide affordable assistance at $25 per 15-minute increment.
 Email firstname.lastname@example.org to get started.